maiskt/hackathon.github.io/docs/10-Loans.md

 + 0= "No"

 ## LOAN_PAWN
-Ever borrowed money from a pawnshop
+Ever borrowed money from a pawnshop.

 Levels: